Learning disturbance models for offset-free reference tracking: Offset-free reference tracking

-Note that Assumption~\ref{ass:contr} implicitly requires that model~\eqref{eq:model} is controllable for all values $\bar \theta$ when $\theta(k)\equiv\bar\theta$.
-It also implies that $u(k)\in\UU$ by definition, and that the closed-loop system constituted by~\eqref{eq:model} and~\eqref{eq:nlcon} is intrinsically robust to vanishing state perturbations affecting both the evolution of the nominal model and the state-feedback signals to the controller.
-Such a view of the actual control system is depicted in Figure~\ref{fig:control_loop}, which shows our reinterpretation of the control system as a state-feedback loop with state $(x(k|k-1), \theta(k|k-1))$, output $y(k|k)$ and input $u(k)$ generated by the controller~\eqref{eq:nlcon} under the feedback perturbations
+Note that Assumption~\ref{ass:contr} implies that $u(k)\in\UU$ by definition, and that the closed-loop system constituted by~\eqref{eq:model} and~\eqref{eq:nlcon} is intrinsically robust to vanishing state perturbations affecting both the evolution of the nominal model and the state-feedback signals to the controller.
+Such a view of the actual control system is depicted in Fig.~\ref{fig:control_loop}, which shows our reinterpretation of the control system as a state-feedback loop with state $(x(k|k-1), \theta(k|k-1))$, output $y(k|k)$ and input $u(k)$ generated by the controller~\eqref{eq:nlcon} under the feedback perturbations

 caused by the real plant through the measurement-update mapping~\eqref{eq:xkk} of the observer.
 Clearly, when $e(k)=0$ the measurement update block becomes an all-pass filter having no effect on the control loop, which recovers its nominal behavior given by the evolution of the model equations~\eqref{eq:model} under the input $u(k)$ generated by~\eqref{eq:nlcon}.
 In other words, the dynamics of the plant become completely irrelevant in the way the state observer and controller evolve when $e(k)=0$.
-Indeed, the following theorem shows that if $e(k)$ vanishes asymptotically then the output $y(k)$ of plant~\eqref{eq:plant} perfectly tracks $r(k)$.
+Indeed, the following theorem shows that if $e(k)$ vanishes asymptotically then the output $y_\p(k)$ of plant~\eqref{eq:plant} perfectly tracks $r(k)$.

 \begin{theorem} Consider the closed-loop system constituted by~\eqref{eq:plant} under the control law $u(k) = \kappa (x(k|k),r(k),\theta(k|k))$, where $x(k|k)$ and $\theta(k|k)$ are obtained by~\eqref{eq:observer}.
 Let Assumptions~\ref{ass:trackability}--\ref{ass:contr} hold.
-Then, for any initial plant state $x_\p(0)\in\XX_{\p0}$, convergence of the nonlinear observer~\eqref{eq:observer}, i.e.,
+Then, for any initial plant state $x_\p(0)\in\XX_{\p}^0$, convergence of the nonlinear observer~\eqref{eq:observer}, i.e.,

 implies asymptotic perfect tracking